Argentine Civil Wars: The Federal League and the chaos of the 1820s

-Federal Congress of the United Provinces
+Federal congress of the United Provinces

-Fear of further Brazilian aggression led the provinces to agree for a federal congress in 1824.
-In a number of sessions, the congress drafted a "Fundamental law" temporarily appointing the governor of Buenos Aires Province as head of state until the formal establishment of such an office.
-Subsequent sessions saw reinvigorated support of the Banda Oriental's resistance against Brazil, culminating in the formal reintegration of the province after the Uruguay's declaration of independence at the congress of Florida on 25 August 1825.
-In response, Brazil declared war on the United Provinces on 10 December 1825, prompting the enactment of the presidency and the election of Bernardino Rivadavia as its first president in order to coordinate the new Argentine army, despite objections from the representatives of Buenos Aires, Entre Ríos and Santa Fe over port rights.
-Rivadavia and his followers heavily pushed for reforms intended to set up the basis of a federal level government and successfully passed the Argentine Constitution of 1826, denounced by congress representatives as centralist in nature.
+Fear of further Brazilian aggression led the provinces to agree on a federal congress in 1824.
+In a number of sessions, the congress drafted a "fundamental law" temporarily appointing the Governor of Buenos Aires Province as head of state until the formal establishment of such an office.
+Subsequent sessions saw reinvigorated support of the Banda Oriental's resistance against Brazil, culminating in the formal reintegration of the province after Uruguay's declaration of independence at the congress of Florida on 25 August 1825.
+In response, Brazil declared war on the United Provinces on 10 December 1825, prompting the enactment of the presidency and the election of Bernardino Rivadavia as its first president, in order to coordinate the new Argentine army, despite objections from the representatives of Buenos Aires, Entre Ríos, and Santa Fe over port rights.
+Rivadavia and his followers heavily pushed for reforms intended to set up the basis of a federal-level government and successfully passed the Argentine Constitution of 1826, denounced by congress representatives as centralist in nature.

-Although initially successful, the war stagnated and poorly led negotiations in 1827 discredited the central government.
-Facing opposition on all fronts, Rivadavia resigned and vice-president Vicente López y Planes soon followed his example.
-Elections were held in Buenos Aires where the opposition leader Manuel Dorrego was elected Governor of Buenos Aires as the only candidate contesting.
-His peace negotiations with Brazil faced heavy pressure from the British Empire who saw continued war as a threat to its trade networks.
+Although initially successful, the war stagnated, and poorly-led negotiations in 1827 discredited the central government.
+Facing opposition on all fronts, Rivadavia resigned and Vice President Vicente López y Planes soon followed his example.
+Elections were held in Buenos Aires, where the opposition leader, Manuel Dorrego, was elected Governor of Buenos Aires as the only candidate contesting.
+His peace negotiations with Brazil faced heavy pressure from the British Empire which saw continued war as a threat to its trade networks.
 Mediated through Britain, the August 1828 Preliminary Peace Convention affirmed the independence of the Banda Oriental, a result not expected by the local population.
 The ensuing outrage prompted returning officer Juan Lavalle to stage a coup on behalf of the Unitarians in December 1828, executing Dorrego and dissolving the second republic of the United Provinces.
 Federalist rancher Juan Manuel de Rosas rose in revolt and defeated the coup.